nocodeprogrammer/first-repo/README.md

 # Hi, I'm Piyush 👋

-I'm a Customer Lead at Microsoft's SfMC team | Mission Critical, and this is my learning repo.
+I'm a Cloud Solution Architect at Microsoft's SfMC team | Mission Critical, and this is my learning repo.

 ## What this is